-The force in a flywheel training exercise depends on a combination of the intensity you work with and the inertia.
+The force in a flywheel training exercise depends on a combination of the intensity you work with and the selected inertia.
 With a higher inertia, the motion will be slower and more controlled, and your muscle will be able to produce a higher force.
 With a lower inertia, the motion will be faster which also puts higher demands on skill, balance and technique.

 The kBox4 can be equipped with two or four flywheels simultaneously depending on the kBox model.